 When our kids were younger, our doctor told us to avoid juice.
 But several baby parents around us now have been instructed by their pediatricians to use watered-down prune juice to make the no-go poop go.
 Check with your baby's doctor to see if juice is suitable for your little one.

-3. What is Colic, and How Do I Help My Baby Through It?
+3. What Is Colic, and How Do I Help My Baby Through It?

 Colic is when your baby cries for more than three hours per day for more than three days.
 Babies will cry; however, if they cry too much, you might be tempted to find a perfect solution online to help.